Get alerts of updates about «After you have been vaccinated or have had COVID-19»

 You have subscribed to alerts about:

-Advice and rules after you have been vaccinated or have had COVID-19
+After you have been vaccinated or have had COVID-19

 Skip to content on this page

-Those who are considered "fully vaccinated" are:
+Those who have completed their primary vaccination series are considered to be "fully vaccinated" are:

 - Those who have received a second dose of vaccine.
 Status as fully vaccinated applies from 1 week after the second vaccine dose.